bratislava/kupaliska-starz-fe/README.md

 # Kupaliska FE

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
 It's using [Craco](https://www.npmjs.com/package/@craco/craco) to allow tailwind-css

-## Setup
+## Development Setup

-The default setup runs against local backend - if you don't have BE running on localhost:8000, or would like to develop against staging environment backend (you need to be connected to VPN), edit the `.env.development` file.

-**Recaptcha**

-To make recaptcha work properly in local environment, you need to set `REACT_APP_RECAPTCHA_CLIENT_SECRET` variable from [reCAPTCHA Enterprise](https://console.cloud.google.com/security/recaptcha).
-From there use the `kupaliska.bratislava.sk` key
+### Dependencies

+Before you start you need to have [backend](https://dev.azure.com/bratislava-innovation/Inovacie/_git/kupaliska-starz-be) up and running.

-To install dependencies:
+Install dependencies:

 ```
 yarn
 ```

+### Environment

+Set the `REACT_APP_HOST` variable in `.env.development` file to **FULL URL** of the backend API.
+The default setup runs against local backend - if you don't have BE running on http://localhost:8000, or would like to develop against staging environment backend (you need to be connected to VPN), edit the `.env.development` file.

+For additional informaion about VPN, please contact Martin Pinter or Patrik Kadlcik.

+#### Recaptcha

+To make recaptcha work properly, you need to set `REACT_APP_RECAPTCHA_CLIENT_SECRET` variable from [reCAPTCHA Enterprise](https://console.cloud.google.com/security/recaptcha).
+From there use the `kupaliska.bratislava.sk` key.
+(It's same key as or backend)
+To get the credentials to login, please contact Martin Pintner or Patrik Kadlcik

+### Start the app

 To run locally: